A fierce competition and the need to improve every day – this is the reality faced by digital media marketing.

 Knowing what content performs the best on social media is critical for achieving success with a content marketing strategy.
 You can use some free social media scheduling tools to help you with this.

-Take advantage of SocialPilot’s content curation feature.
+Take advantage of SocialPilot’s RSS feed automation.

 6. Hashtag Marketing on Twitter